Rosenberg & Estis, P.C. Successfully Represents Kate Spade In A Nonpayment Proceeding, Recovers Sublet Commercial Premises In Times Square

 On January 28, 2019, Honorable Dakota D. Ramseur of the Civil Court of the City of New York issued a decision granting Kate Spade summary judgment and dismissing subtenant’s defenses and counterclaim in full.

-Kristen Campos, associate, of Rosenberg & Estis, P.C. represented Kate Spade.
+Associate, of Rosenberg & Estis, P.C. represented Kate Spade.

 In its nonpayment proceeding, Kate Spade sought a judgment of possession, rent arrears in the sum of $850,600.47 and legal fees.
 Subtenant moved to dismiss the proceeding predicated upon the claim that the sublease was not effective or, in the alternative, that the sublease was terminated according to its terms.
 Subtenant argued that the sublease was not effective or terminated because Kate Spade did not approve certain contractors which subtenant sought to employ for its build-out of the premises.